 AVLC uses the T2 Timer (delay before VDL Mode 2 acknowledgment timer) with a default value of 500 ms per VDL Mode 2 MASPS.
 This should be sufficient for acknowledgment of the AVLC INFO frame containing an ACARS Message Block

-Proposed: The ground shall create an ACARS acknowledgement and queue it for uplink transmission before AVLC timer T2 expires so that the VDL mode 2 acknowledgement and ACARS acknowledgement can delivered in one message.
+Proposed: The ground shall create an ACARS acknowledgement and queue it for uplink transmission before AVLC timer T2 expires so that the VDL mode 2 acknowledgement and ACARS acknowledgement can be delivered in one block.

 AOA Uplink Block Processing